 - 1. Apply Christian principles in studying student behavior. - 2.
 Work with children's cumulative records. - 3.
 Observe students in a variety of settings and for various purposes. - 4.
 Discuss student progress with members of the staff: cooperating teacher, principal, pastor. - 5.
 Share observations with parents regarding their child. - 6.
 Work with various types of groups. - 7.
-Visit homes or neighborhoods of children. - 8.
-Supervise students before, during, and after school hours.
+Supervise students before, during, and after school hours. - 8.
+Observe other classrooms when possible and mutually agreed upon.

-- 9. Observe other classrooms. - 10.
-Assist those in authority in guiding students in co-curricular activities. - 11.
+- 9. Assist those in authority in guiding students in co-curricular activities. - 10.
 Become aware of community events and attend when appropriate.